Director:

 Notable theatre work includes The Good Hope alongside Frances de la Tour at The Royal National Theatre and UK tour, (2002); David Mamet’s Oleanna (Norwich Playhouse) and The Woods (The Finborough Theatre); Educating Rita (Norwich Playhouse) and Terms of Abuse (Hampstead Theatre).

-Recent Theatre Productions as an actor: Death & the Maiden by Ariel Dorfman, Hope Street Theatre, Liverpool, Sept 2019.
+She performed the title role in Death & the Maiden by Ariel Dorfman (Sept 2019).
 Directed by Margaret Connell and produced by Siobhan Noble.

 Improviser:

-Emma began improvising in 2007.
-She set up Liverpool Comedy Improv in 2015 and is one of the leading teachers of improvised comedy in Liverpool and the North West.
-She has founded improv teams The Unscriptables, The Hee Ha’s and Boss Birds Improv (Liverpool's first all women team).
+Emma is one of the leading teachers of improvised comedy in Liverpool and the North West.
+She created the improv teams The Unscriptables, The Hee Ha’s and Boss Birds Improv (Liverpool's first all women team), and currently performs in her improv duo team Moses & Bird.

-The Maydays (Brighton/London) and has received further training from Rachel Mason & Susan Messing (Second City, Chicago); Rich & Rebecca Sohn (Annoyance Theatre, Chicago); Michael Gellman (Second City, Toronto), Shawn Kinley (Loose Moose Improv Theatre, Canada), Armando Diaz (iO, Chicago & Magnet Theatre NYC).
+Trained in improv by The Maydays (Brighton/London), Emma has received further training from Rachel Mason & Susan Messing (Second City, Chicago); Rich & Rebecca Sohn (Annoyance Theatre, Chicago); Michael Gellman (Second City, Toronto), Shawn Kinley (Loose Moose Improv Theatre, Canada), Armando Diaz (iO, Chicago & Magnet Theatre NYC).
 She attended Copenhagen Improv Festival in 2019 training with Jaime Moyer (Second City Hollywood & Westside Comedy, Los Angeles).
 During the pandemic she learned from many world practitioners online including, David Razowsky; Jay Sukow; Will Hines (UCB); Brian Palermo (The Groundlings); Michelle Gilliam (Improv MKE); Laxmi Priya (Improv Comedy Bangalore); Geoff Michalski; Aretha Sills (Viola Spolin school); Billy Merrit; Jonathan Pitts and many more.

 Emma has a first class degree in English and Philosophy; PGCE in Drama and an MA in Applied Theatre from Central School of Speech and Drama.